oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 Challenge:
 : A String that is the input to a cryptographic challenge-response pattern.
 This is traditionally called a nonce within OAuth.

-# Relation to RATS

-The Remote Attestation Procedures (RATS) architecture defined by {{RFC9334}} has some commonalities to this document.
-The flow specified in this specification relates to the "Passport Model" in RATS.
-However, while the RATS ecosystem gives explicit methods and values how the RATS Attester proves itself to the Verifier, this is deliberately out of scope for Attestation-Based Client Authentication.
-Additionally, the terminology between RATS and OAuth is different:

-- a RATS "Attester" relates to an OAuth "Client"
-- a RATS "Relying Party" relates to an OAuth "Authorization Server or Resource Server"
-- a RATS "Verifier" relates to the "Client Attester" defined in this specification
-- a RATS "Attestion Result" relates to the "Client Attestation JWT" defined by this specification
-- a RATS "Endorser", "Reference Value Provider", "Endorsement", "Evidence" and "Policies and Reference Values" are out of scope for this specification

-# Client Attestation Format

-This draft introduces the concept of client attestations to the OAuth 2 protocol, using two JWTs: a Client Attestation and a Client Attestation Proof of Possession (PoP).
-The primary purpose of these JWTs is to authenticate the Client Instance.
-These JWTs are transmitted via HTTP headers in an HTTP request (as described in [](#headers)) from a Client Instance to an Authorization Server or Resource Server.

 ## Client Attestation JWT {#client-attestation-jwt}

 The Client Attestation MUST be encoded as a "JSON Web Token (JWT)" according to {{RFC7519}}.